Our Origins and History

 Over the course of its history the CTC has also benefited from Margin of Excellence funding in the form of named endowments and positions from individuals like George Gilmore, USMA ’71, and the Classes of 1966, 1971, 1977, 1984, 1987, 1989, 1998, and 2001, and support from organizations such as the Audia Group, Morgan Stanley, and the Lynde and Harry Bradley Foundation, among other donors.

-The Center is uniquely situated at the nexus of theory and practice, which enables it to serve as a focal point and an independent voice on terrorism and counterterrorism strategy within the government as well as the academic community.
+Housed in the Department of Social Sciences at West Point, the Center is uniquely situated at the nexus of theory and practice, which enables it to serve as a focal point and an independent voice on terrorism and counterterrorism policy and strategy.

 Although the privately funded Center remains dedicated to educating the cadets and future leaders at West Point, the Center’s impact stretches well beyond the Academy.
 It is now internationally recognized by academics and practitioners alike for both its rigorous research and counterterrorism education.
 In addition to the innovative and popular Terrorism Studies Minor program that the Center runs for cadets at West Point, over the course of its history the CTC has also been involved in large- and small-scale efforts to provide counterterrorism education to the Federal Bureau of Investigation, the Department of Homeland Security, the Fire Department of the City of New York, the U.S. Army War College, specialized Department of Defense units, and other agencies.